 Warps And Listening

-Warps are awful news regardless of what you look like at it.
-On the off chance that the arm/cartridge stays parallel to the LP’s surface as with a level record, VTA (Vertical Tracking Angle) stays unaltered all through each pivot.
-Furthermore, as the arm/cartridge tracks a twist on its upside, it places more prominent weight on the stylus which changes VTF (Vertical Tracking Force) until the peak of the warp, whereupon the cartridge gets to be “emptied” with too little VTF in transit down.
+Warps on the record are awful thing!
+If the tonearm/cartridge stays parallel to the LP’s surface as with a level record, VTA (Vertical Tracking Angle) stays unaltered all through each groove.
+Furthermore, as the tonearm tracks twists it places more weight on the stylus which changes VF (Vertical Tracking Force) until the peak of the warp, whereupon the cartridge gets to be “emptied” with too little VTF in transit down.

-Obviously, this obfuscates the sound, changing the tonal quality, imaging and soundstage attributes of the cartridge.
+Obviously, this destroys the sound, changing the sound quality, imaging, and sound stage attributes of the cartridge.
 A level record likewise tracks better with less distortion.